User37som/libbitcoin/How to Receive and Spend.md

 ```
 100000
 ```
-Send 0.001 bitcoins (100000 satoshis) to the address using any wallet.
+Send 0.001 bitcoins (100000 satoshis) to the address using any Bitcoin wallet.
 ### Confirm Receipt of Bitcoin
 Look up the **balance** of the address.
 ```sh